Barrynbsw/Barrynbsw/README.md

 # Hello everyone,it's barry. this is my private repository record.

- i'm a student from china,causee I'm going to take the postgraduate exam, I want to do some projects first, and then I don't have time。
+ i'm a student from china,causee I'm going to take the postgraduate exam, I want to do some projects first, and then I don't have time to do it。

 Contact me on Twitter：[barrynbsw](https://twitter.com/barrynbsw?s=09)